 - Using a scrub brush and warm soapy water, clean the item well.

-- Before painting, remove all the knobs, stove top, sink etc. These were secured with screws and easy to remove.
+- Before painting, remove all the knobs, stovetop, sink, etc with a screwdriver.
 (You may want to bag and label your items for ease when putting it back together.)

-- The main kitchen was painted using this spray paint.
+- The kitchen was painted using this spray paint.

 - The hardware was painted using THIS.

-- Once all is evenly applied and dry, you can reassemble it.
+- After everything is dry, you can reassemble it.

 **Make sure to read all the instructions for proper handling of the spray paint (label on each can).

 Often times, things just need a little TLC to bring them up to “code”.
-Not only was this saved from a potential garbage collection (yep, things like this get thrown away every day!), but it saved serious money.
+Not only was this toy saved from potential garbage, yep, things like this get thrown all the time😔, but it saved money in purchasing a new one.
 A new play kitchen can run over $100.

 - 24 Kids Reuse Tissue Paper Crafts